Bear Mascha shares a concrete cage with bear Felix.

 +

-Tim is kept in a tiny concrete cage at Zoopark Rozman.
+Tim is kept in a small concrete cage at Zoopark Rozman.
 He paces and chews on the metal bars of his barren cage.
 His health status was very worrying when we saw him last.
 His body was covered in open and infected wounds.
-Tim needs urgent medical treatment, which he obviously does not get.
+Tim needs professional medical treatment, which we want to offer him.

 ×